vegaprotocol/documentation/docs/concepts/vega-protocol.md

 ## Governance
 Governance allows the Vega network to arrive at on-chain decisions, where tokenholders can create proposals that other tokenholders can vote to approve or reject.

-Vega supports on-chain proposals for creating markets and assets, changing network parameters, markets and assets.
+Vega supports on-chain proposals for creating markets and assets, and changing network parameters, markets and assets.
 Vega also supports freeform proposals for community suggestions that will not be enacted on-chain.

 :::info
 Try out proposing markets using [Fairground](https://fairground.wtf), Vega's testnet.
 :::

 ## Lifecycle of a governance proposal

-### 1. Sense check
+## 1. Sense checking proposal idea (off-chain)
-Share an outline of your proposed action informally on [the forum](https://community.vega.xyz/).
-Get an idea of whether there is support for the proposal and refine your plans to be able to find out if there is sufficient interest in making a change.
+Before submitting a proposal, it's recommended that you share an outline of your proposed action informally on the [community forum](https://community.vega.xyz/).
+You can find out if there is sufficient interest in making a change.

+Proposals can be submitted for creating a new market,  an existing market, change network parameters, add an external asset to Vega and make a freeform proposal (for changes that will not change network behaviour).

-### 2. Formalising a proposal
+### 2. Formalising proposal (off-chain)
+Once the proposal details are refined, share the detailed proposal on the [community forum](https://community.vega.xyz/).

-Share the detailed proposal on [the forum](https://community.vega.xyz/), including rationale and specifics of the proposed addition/change, including the data (JSON or similar) that would be submitted on chain.
+Including as much detail as possible gives other community members the opportunity to fully understand your proposal.
+Include the rationale for the proposal (and IPFS hash for more details), as well as the specifics of the proposed addition/change, as well as the data (JSON or similar) that would be submitted on-chain.
 Invite debate and discussion to amend the proposal until it reaches a final state, ready to submit.

+When formalising the proposal, it is worth ensuring that any fields that are dependent on a range set by network parameters are correctly defined.

-### 3. Submitting a proposal
+### 3. Submit proposal and tell the community (on-chain and off-chain)
-As a token holder, you can submit the proposal using the APIs to create a new market, change an existing market, change network parameters, add an external asset to Vega and make a freeform proposal (for changes that will not change network behaviour).
-For each, you will define specific inputs for a set list of parameters, which are validated by the nodes before entering into the voting period you set.
-Rally the community to vote for your proposal on the forum.

-Submission process
+Tokenholders can submit a governance proposal to the network using the command line or via a script.

+Once a proposal is submitted and accepted, rally the community on the [forum](https://community.vega.xyz/) to vote on the proposal.

+The Vega public key of the proposer must have enough VEGA staked to submit a proposal.
+For a market change proposal, the proposer must also have enough equity-like stake in the market from their liquidity commitment.

-* A proposal must have all of the relevant information, in the correct format, before it can be submitted.
+Proposals are validated by the nodes before entering into the voting period you set.
+A proposal must have all of the relevant information, in the correct format, and in some cases within the accepted range - otherwise it will be rejected immediately.

+A proposal is immutable once entered.

+#### Validating a proposal
 * The governance proposal is accepted by the validator nodes as a transaction.
-* The nodes decide whether to validate the proposal.
-This is when the network parameters that validate the minimum duration, minimum time to enactment, minimum participation rate, and required majority are evaluated.
-If not specified on the proposal, the required participation rate and majority for success are defined based on the existing network parameters, and copied to the proposal.
-The proposal is immutable once entered.
+* The nodes then validate the proposal.
+This is when the proposal data that defines the minimum duration, minimum time to enactment, minimum participation rate, and required majority are evaluated against the network's requirements.
+If not specified on the proposal, the required participation rate and majority for success are defined and copied to the proposal.
-* If valid, the proposal is considered 'active' for the defined proposal period.
-That period must be at least as long as the minimum duration for the proposal type, specified by the network parameter.
-* The Vega public key of the proposer also must have enough VEGA staked to submit a proposal.
-For a market change proposal, the proposer must also have enough equity-like stake in the market from their liquidity commitment.
-* If the above conditions are not met, the proposal will be rejected and will not be available for a vote.
-You'll then need to re-submit the proposal.
+* If the above conditions are not met, the proposal will be rejected and will not be available for a vote. **You'll need to fix and re-submit the proposal.**

 :::info
 Read the [creating and submitting proposals guides](../tutorials/proposals/) to understand how tokenholders can submit proposals using the command line.
 :::

 ### 4. Voting
-VEGA tokenholders can vote for or against any active proposals.
+VEGA tokenholders can vote for or against any active proposals, as long as they tokens they want to vote with are associated with their key.
+It's not necessary to nominate validators with all the tokens, but the tokens must be associated to the Vega key used for voting.

-Voting rules
+* The number of tokens associated with the voting key determines how much weight the vote has.
+* Each Vega public key with a non-zero token balance gets one vote, and the key votes with the full weight of all the tokens that key has staked.
 * Tokens used for voting are not locked or transferred: they can be used for staking as well as for voting on any/all active proposals.
-* Each public key with a non-zero token balance gets one vote.
 * While the voting period is open, a public key can vote multiple times but only the most recent vote will count at the proposal's close.
 * The Vega key used for voting will need to have more than 0 tokens when a vote is submitted, as well as when votes are counted at the proposal's closing date/time, otherwise the vote is disregarded.

-How the outcome is calculated
+#### How the outcome is calculated
-* Comparing the total number of votes cast as a percentage of the number eligible to be cast, to the minimum participation requirement.
-If the minimum is not reached, the proposal is rejected.
+* The network compares the total number of votes cast as a percentage of the number eligible to be cast, to the minimum participation requirement.
-* Comparing the number of 'for' votes as a percentage of all votes cast (maximum one vote counted per party) to the required majority
+* The network compares the number of 'for' votes, as a percentage of all votes cast (maximum one vote counted per party), to the required majority.
+* If the minimum for either is reached, the proposal is enacted.
+If neither is reached, the proposal fails.

 :::info
-Vote on active proposals on the [Vega token interface](https://token.vega.xyz/governance).
+Vote on active proposals on the [Vega token dApp](https://token.vega.xyz/governance).
 :::

 ### 5. Enacting changes
-If a proposal receives enough votes in favour within the enactment period, the network parameters automatically change (except for a free form proposal).
+If a proposal receives enough token weight in favour within the enactment period, the change/addition is accepted (except for a freeform proposal), and will be enacted on the enactment date defined in the proposal.
+If a proposal doesn't require an enactment date and time, then it will be enacted immediately.

-* When the required majority of 'for' votes is met, the action described in the proposal will be taken on the defined enactment date.
-* Note the enactment date must be at least the minimum enactment period for the proposal type/subtype (specified by a network parameter) after voting closes.
+Note the enactment date must be at least the minimum enactment period for the proposal type/subtype (specified by a network parameter) after voting closes.

 <!--## Asset governance [WIP]